chavansandip74/coursewebsite/README.md

 # coursewebsite
-this is the shiyaram course's website using html, css, javascript, nodejs, express,ejs, mysql, bootstrap.
+this is the siyaram course's website using html, css, javascript, nodejs, express,ejs, mysql, bootstrap.